-The City of Marion has been successful in matched funding for a 'Smart Precinct Proposal' at Oaklands through the Federal Smart Cities and Suburbs Program Round 2.
-The Australian Government funding will support the smart precinct proposal that will provide innovative solutions using technology and data that will identify opportunities for service delivery efficiencies that can be scaled and replicated in other precincts.
+The City of Marion was successful in matched funding for a 'Smart Precinct Proposal' at Oaklands through the Federal Smart Cities and Suburbs Program Round 2.
+The Australian Government funding supported the smart precinct proposal that provided the opportunity to deploy innovative solutions using technology and gather data to understand how the community use service delivered and allow for efficiencies to be identified that can be scaled and replicated in other precincts.

 Through key infrastructure elements of the precinct, the design of the public realm we will seek to improve the experience of the local community and visitors’ through increased connectivity and liveability.